alshival/gpt-discord-bot/README.md

 ```
 DONE: Rebuilt locally from scratch.
 Bot is starting up smoothly now.
 * TO DO: Start on v3, improving on v2.
 Code so that it can handle multiple guilds.
-* TO DO: provide starter database for training the keras layer. labeled_prompts will be included in there for further training.
+* TO DO: provide starter database for training the keras layer.
-* TO DO: Add ability to cancel reminders.
 * TO DO: Consider a Federated Learning Model for the keras layer.
 Or another pretrained model.
 * To DO: Cache training data for tic tac toe game.
 The Ai should get better as time goes on.
        To this, I have some ideas.
 We collect the data for the games.
 Store each state of the board